IllegalException/xenon-database/gradle/compatibility.md

 #Gradle Java Version Compatibility List

 >**Java 8**
->Gradle 2.0 - 4.2 (3.0 Recommended) you need to change implementation to compile
+>Gradle 2.0 - 4.2 (3.0 Recommended) You need to change implementation to compile in build.gradle

 >#